Custom-Elements/glg-add-to-project/README.md

-# glg-add-to-project
+# glg-add-to-project - **WORK IN PROGRESS - NOT READY FOR USE**

-Polymer component that displays a modal dialog for adding an expert to a project selected by the user via nectar/hummingbird typeahead.
+Polymer component that exposes a service end-point for adding one or more CMs to a single consult, survey, meeting, or event as selected by the user via nectar/hummingbird typeahead.
+It relies on glue code to grab personId of current user, project ID, and CMID, then assigns the values to this element's published attributes.

+Currently, the primary use case is the ATC button on the new Advisor's page.

 ## Developing